mashafie/mashafie/README.md

 	</a>
 </h1>

-<h3 align="center">I'm a tech enthusiast with a keen interest in Data and Cloud 💻🔨</h3>
+<h3 align="center">I'm a tech enthusiast with a keen interest in Software Engineering, Data and Cloud Computing 💻🔨</h3>

  <h2>👨‍💻 Projects:</h2>